Ray Wilkins (footballer, born 1928)

 Raymond John Hamilton Wilkins (16 August 1928 – 3 March 2018) was an English footballer, who played as a forward.
 He made appearances in the English football league in the 1950s for Derby County and Wrexham.

 Playing career

-After three years of compulsory Navy service, Wilkins was spotted playing for local club Moira United by Derby County, who signed him in January 1950.
+After three years of National Service in the Royal Navy, Wilkins was spotted playing for local club Moira United by Derby County, who signed him in January 1950.

 He would spend 4 years with The Rams, before signing for non-league Boston United in 1954.
 He would be 1 of 6 former Derby County players to play for Boston United during their 1–6 away win against Derby in the second round proper of the 1955–56 FA Cup.

 In 1957 he would return to league football with Wrexham, however would only make 3 appearances for the Welsh club before leaving in 1958 because of a family illness.

 He would also appear for non-league teams Oswestry Town, Macclesfield Town, Gresley Rovers, Wilmorton and Alvaston.